druce/druce.github.io/aws.md

 - Scale up - get a giant instance that runs an algo on big data faster than your PC.
 - Scale out - run many notebooks at once.
-- Access resources you can't or, don't want to install on local PC: GPU, Postgres, etc.
+- Access resources you can't, or don't want to install on local PC: GPU, Postgres, etc.
 - Everybody in industry uses it.

 # Prerequisite) Set up your AWS account - I won't go over that.
 But 2 recommendations: